Street Fighter: Anniversary Collection

 Bwahahahaha... these guys are cool.

-Overall, I'd say the PS2 version looks equal or possibly even better than the Dreamcast version with the filter turned on (especially when using an HDTV).
-Funny though, how the intro still maintains some noticeably jagged edges within those beautiful sketches by Daigo Ikeno.
+Overall, I'd say the PS2 version of 3rd Strike looks equally good (or possibly even better) than the Dreamcast version with the filter option turned on (especially when using an HDTV).
+Funny though, how the intro still maintains some noticeably jagged edges within those forever-beautiful sketches by Daigo Ikeno.
 (Ahh well...
-I'm nitpicking.)
+I'm nitpicking here.)
 The new port also includes an all new "original" soundtrack which was made specifically for Anniversary Collection.
-The "Arrange" soundtrack is turned on by default, and I actually prefer it over than the Original... but it's definitely nice to have the option for some fresh new tunes!
+The "Arrange" soundtrack is turned on by default, and I actually prefer it over the Original.
+It's definitely nice to have the option for fresh new tunes in a game I'll potentially put many more hours into!

 Dream match-ups!